eason1218/cocoa_pricing_model/README.md

 # cocoa_pricing_model

-data/
-This folder contains the dataset required to run the project.

-model/
-This folder contains two subfolders:
+The repo is structured as:

+-   `data/Daily Prices_ICCO` contains the price of COCOA dataset.
+-   `data/Ghana_data` contains the weather data
-SARIMA/: Includes implementations of SARIMA, GARCH, and Linear Regression models.
+-   `Model/SARIMA_GARCH_LR` contains the SARIMA, GARCH and Linear regression Model.

-XGBOOST/: Contains the XGBoost model.
+-   `Model/XGBOOST` contains the XGBOOST Model.